LogtalkDotOrg/logtalk3/manuals/_sources/faq/programming.rst.txt

 ----------------------------------------------------------------------

-Logtalk supports component-based programming (since its inception on January, 1998), by using *categories* (which are first-class entities like objects and protocols).
+Logtalk supports component-based programming (since its inception on January 1998), by using *categories* (which are first-class entities like objects and protocols).
 Logtalk categories can be used with both classes and prototypes and are inspired on the Smalltalk-80 (documentation-only) concept of method categories and on Objective-C